geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-maps.md

 ## Client access

+### QGIS

+QGIS added support for API's providing rendered image layers via its raster support.

+!!! question "Add OGC API - Maps layer to QGIS"

+    - Install a recent version of QGIS (>3.28).
+    - Open the `Add raster layer panel`.
+    - Select `OGCAPI` for Source type.
+    - Add the local endpoint as source `http://localhost:5000/collections/airports`.
+    - Select `PNG` as image format.
+    - Finally add the layer to the map.

 ### OWSLib

 [OWSLib](https://owslib.readthedocs.io) is a Python library to interact with OGC Web Services and supports a number of OGC APIs including OGC API - Maps.